cmharlow/DLTN/README.md

 ## About the Data

-These datasets were used just for generated DLTN Metadata documentation.
+These datasets were used just for generated DLTN Metadata documentation and transformation testing.

+## About the XSLT

+This is XSLT used for the Repox aggregation platform and transformation to the DLTN MODS MAP.
+Stored in flat directory for easier syncing with Repox servers.

 ## Documentation

-See the Documentation subdirectory for the DLTN MODS MAP, which has preliminary mapping to DPLA MAP v.4.
-Local institution > DLTN MODS mappings will be in that folder as well as XSLT for each mapping's proposed transformation.

-Local dataset review sheets can be found on the following wiki: https://wiki.lib.utk.edu/pages/viewpage.action?pageId=1901100
+See our DLTN wiki: https://wiki.lib.utk.edu/DPLA

 ## Helpful Resources